abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

 ..  only:: draft

-    Consider the situation where we already have a ``LocalSearchPhaseParameters`` parameter set up:
+    Consider the situation where we already have a ``LocalSearchPhaseParameters`` parameter set up and we let the CP solver construct the initial solution:

     ..  code-block:: c++